yzhangcs/parser/README.md

 ```

 Please make sure the file is in CoNLL-X format.
 If some fields are missing, you can use underscores as placeholders.
-`SuPar` provides an interface for the transformation from text to CoNLL-X format string.
+An interface is provided for the transformation from text to CoNLL-X format string.
 ```py
 >>> from supar.utils import CoNLL
 >>> print(CoNLL.toconll(['I', 'saw', 'Sarah', 'with', 'a', 'telescope', '.']))